ap0llo/compare-and-copy/docs/Action_RunSyncJob.md

 RunSyncJob Action
 ==============
-Runs the specified sync configuration in the current instance of ServerSync
+Runs the specified sync configuration in the current instance of CompareAndCopy

 ### Attributes
 - enable: Specifies if the action is to be executed.
 If value is set to false,